quickapps/docs/eng/developers/site-app.md

 #### Mother of god, Why ? why ?!

 Your controller class is extending QACMS's `AppController` class which by default checks access permissions on every request.
-Also, as your controller is not a module or any valid script recognizable by QACMS you are not allowd to set permissions to it in the _Permissions section_ of the backoffice (/admin/user/permissions).
+Also, as your controller is not a module or any valid script recognizable by QACMS you are not allowed to set permissions to it in the
+_Permissions section_ of the backoffice (/admin/user/permissions).

 #### Solution